Ads

 Motor-Operated Valves

-The use of electric motors to operate fuel system valves is common on large aircraft due to the remote location from the cockpit of fuel system components.
+The use of electric motors to operate fuel system valves is common on large aircraft due to the remote location from the flight deck of fuel system components.
 The types of valves used are basically the same as the manually operated valves, but electric motors are used to actuate the units.
-The two most common electric motor operated fuel valves are the gate valve and the plug-type valve.
+The two most common electric motor-operated fuel valves are the gate valve and the plug-type valve.

 Figure 4.
 An electric motor-driven gate valve commonly used in large aircraft fuel systems